Car Accident UM Settlement

 A plaintiff can settle with a secondary UM carrier without the consent of the primary UM carrier.
 That is, there is no prejudice to the primary UM carrier.
 However if the primary UIM policy is a commercial policy, there may be an absolute consent requirement regardless of prejudice.
 You need to read all of the policies carefully.

 There can arise a question where there are multiple UIM carriers involved as to whether or not you need the consent of all in order to settle.
-To make that decision you need to review the policies carefully.
-In addition you need to consider that the statute puts the cost of defense on all of the underinsured motorist carriers.
+To make that decision, you need to review the policies carefully.
+In addition, you need to consider that the statute puts the cost of defense on all of the underinsured motorist carriers.
 As such there is an argument that by settling with one, you have prejudiced the rights of the other to have that contribution from the settling underinsured motorist carrier.
 Osborne v.
 National Union Fire, 251 Va.
-53 (1996) That may constitute prejudice to the second underinsured motorist carrier.
+53 (1996) That may constitute prejudice to the second uninsured motorist carrier.

 G. Settling with One Defendant